kkdt/eclipseone/README.md

 1. Define a new configuration in Gradle to store each subproject's Java `sourceSets`.
 2. Define a new configuration in Gradle to store each subproject's library dependencies.
 3. Use the `eclipse` closure to process the new configurations and add new sources and library files.

+This was never committed to my actual work because I had already left the program when I finished this task; however, the effort was not wasted because I apply this build file to all the projects I do on my personal time.